borismus/smus.com/content/posts/2012/how-the-web-should-work.md

 Rather than sticking to the top down flow, web developers can be included in the loop.
-While forming organizations like [CoreMob][coremob] might be a good first step, we can have a more direct impact as well.
+While forming organizations like [CoreMob](http://www.w3.org/community/coremob/) might be a good first step, we can have a more direct impact as well.
 The following alternative flow can work pretty well in conjunction with the status quo, described above.